 The puppies we choose for our "step-above puppies" and young trained adults must have a low to medium energy/drive.
 Watch the Leerberg video on YOUTUBE...So You Think You Want a High Drive Puppy.

-What do we look for in the optimal Tre'Good family dog ?
+What do we look for in the optimal Tre'Good family dog?
 Well, that is a story that began a few decades ago.
 I had a lower energy family companion German Shepherd as a child.
 A dog who was intuitively intelligent, calm and loved everyone.
 He was never aggressive towards anyone who entered our home.
-He was an all around great guy named Yogi.
+He was an all-around great guy named Yogi.

-One hot summer night my father was watching T.V. in the living room while my mother was tucking us kids into bed.
+One hot summer night, my father was watching T.V. in the living room while my mother was tucking us kids into bed.
 Suddenly we heard a loud commotion in the living room.
 My mother handed me the dog by the collar and told us to stay in the room.
 Shortly after she left us, we heard her screaming.
-I quickly opened the door and let Yogi out, truly expecting nothing from our family pet, but holding tight to a child's belief that our loyal friend would save us from the source of the terrifying sounds coming from the living room.
-Only moments after Yogi shot down the hallway, we heard the intruder screaming.
+I quickly opened the door and let Yogi out, honestly expecting nothing from our family pet, but holding tight to a child's belief that our loyal friend would save us from the source of the terrifying sounds coming from the living room.
+Only moments after Yogi shot down the hallway; we heard the intruder screaming.

 A large man high on drugs had busted through our screen door and begun to beat my dad with one of our heavy oak dining room chairs.
 When my mother came out, he turned on her but could not hit her before Yogi lunged through the air at him.
 Yogi proceeded to attack the man while he ran through a glass door and down our driveway.
-Yogi ended the attack at the end of the driveway and returned to sit by my father who was laying on the living room floor.
+Yogi ended the attack at the end of the driveway.
+He returned to sit by my father, who was laying on the living room floor.
 My father suffered a cracked skull, broken ribs, and a punctured lung during the attack.
 My mother was unharmed--saved by Yogi's timely entrance.
 When the paramedics entered the house and began to help my father, Yogi never made an aggressive move towards them.
 He sat quietly by my father until the paramedics took him to the hospital.
-My father spent six weeks in the hospital but is alive today because of the intuitive intelligence, problem solving abilities, and love of an amazing breed of dog.
+My father spent six weeks in the hospital but is alive today because of the intuitive intelligence, problem-solving abilities, and love of an amazing breed of dog.

 The story explains why we have become so very specific about the dogs we train and breed.
 I began breeding German Shepherds in my late teens and twenties.
-When I became a mother I decided to let my line end and focus on my family.
+When I became a mother, I decided to let my line end and focus on my family.
 Later in life, I decided to buy a German Shepherd for my family.
 I was shocked when I had to reject dogs for being too aggressive, high energy/drive, or just plain neurotic.
 These were not the dogs I grew up with...so I began to do research.
 I learned that many German Shepherd Dogs are now bred for sport rather than for family life.
 I have nothing against sport or dogs bred for police work, but they do not always make the best family companions.
-Selective breeding for traits such as aggression (sport) and high activity levels (sport) greatly increase the risk of behavior problems that a normal family cannot handle.
+Selective breeding for traits such as aggression (sport) and high activity levels (sport) significantly increase the risk of behavior problems that an average family cannot handle.
 When a dog is bred strictly to produce puppies that will title in sport or conformation, family companion traits can be overlooked.
 I believe that the naturally protective German Shepard Dog should also be available to families--not only for show and work.

 Steve Zawistowski PhD, CAAB mentioned during a lecture he gave at the 2015 Society For The Promotion Of Applied Research In Canine Science (SPARCS): If we want to keep dogs out of shelters some breeders could do a better job of breeding for companion dog traits in our working dogs.